LIFE INSURANCE

 Term to 100

 Is not term insurance, but in fact permanent.
 You pay continuously for this coverage till your age 100.
 While it does not increase in value nor does it accumulate cash, it does build up value.
-The longer you pay the less the insurance company is funding the risk of you dyeing prematurely.
+The longer you pay the less the insurance company is funding the risk of you dying prematurely.
 Consequently, the policy will build up actuarial value.
 At age 100 the value of this cash and the face value of the policy will be equal.

 These policies at this point are frequently cashed out.
-The proceeds are tax free.These policies are most frequently used in estate reconciliation strategies for either individuals or corporations where the tax bill is known a known value.
+The proceeds are tax free.
+These policies are most frequently used in estate reconciliation strategies for either individuals or corporations where the tax bill is a known value.

 Still Curious?